Sports Injury & Massage

-In our sports rehabilitation and massage clinic, we have Vikki Bradley, a sports rehabilitation and massage specialist, and Ruth Ann Head, sports and remedial massage therapist, who has worked extensively with sports teams and individuals not only treating and managing sports injury programmes but also working to advise and prepare sports people for the rigours of competition.
+In our sports rehabilitation and massage clinic, we have Vikki Bradley, a sports rehabilitation and massage specialist, and Daniel Whiley, an advanced clinical massage and sports massage practitioner, who comes from a dance background.
 Below are some of the services they are able to offer…

 Sports rehab is similar to physiotherapy (or physio), and covers all kinds of sporting or exercise related injuries: